 E - The chief priest knew that Ardashir is in excessive rage and he will come to regret this.
 And he didn’t kill that woman but took her to his house and concealed her there.

-The weakening of religion meant the weakening of literary tradition, both of which in those times were closely interwoven.
-The old alphabet, which was extremely hard to use, was discarded.
+The weakening of the religion meant the weakening of the literary tradition, both of which in those times were closely intertwined.
+The old alphabet, which was extremely hard to use, was gradually discarded.

-Instead people gradually started using the more simple Arabic alphabet.
-New words started penetrating from Arabic.
+Instead, people soon started using the more simple Arabic alphabet.
+Arabic words started penetrating the language.

-But then the warfare was transmitted into the financial and economic sphere, where it did have graver consequences.
+But then the violence spread into the financial and economic sphere, where there were graver consequences.

-You can flee the approaching invaders, but it is almost insane to try to flee the taxes.
-Besides the ordinary taxes, additional ones were imposed over the entire non-Muslim population, and if you weren’t a strong fan of unreachable mountain regions, dry deserts or emigration, then you had to pay those heavy additional taxes.
+You can flee approaching invaders, but it is almost insane to try to flee taxes.
+Besides ordinary taxes, additional ones were imposed over the entire non-Muslim population, and if you were not a big fan of inaccessible mountain regions, dry deserts or emigration, then you had to pay those heavy additional taxes.

-This resulted in the reduction of the Zoroastrian population, which meant receding need for books, especially books written in Middle Persian.
+This resulted in the reduction of the Zoroastrian population, which meant decrease in the need for books, especially books written in Middle Persian.

 The cultural and political centre of the Iranian lands shifted to Khurasan.
-It was here, that the renaissance of the Persian literature was destined to take place.
+It was here that the renaissance of Persian literature was going to take place.

 Beginnings of the New Persian literature

-After the literary gap of more than 200 years, in the late 9th and early 10th centuries, poets gradually started writing in a more modern language.
+After a literary gap of more than 200 years, in the late 9th and early 10th centuries, poets gradually started writing in a more modern language.

-Not being themselves great masters of Arabic, these Iranian rulers favored Persian literature, which started flourishing in their courts.
+Not being great masters of Arabic themselves, these Iranian rulers favored Persian literature, which started flourishing in their courts.

-From the early 10th century on, up to the late 15th c. we have the rise of the Classical period of Persian literature.
+From the early 10th century on, up to the late 15th c. we see the rise of the Classical period of Persian literature.

-We are used to call the whole period from A.D.
-850 to 21c.
-New Persian period.
-But it is important to realize that the language of A.D 1000 different from the language of A.D 2000.
+We are used to calling the whole period from A.D.
+850 to the 21st century the New Persian period.
+However, it is important to realize that the language of A.D 1000 is different from the language of A.D 2000.

 During this period Persian underwent significant changes in grammar.

-This is why we divide the period of New Persian into Early (Classical) and Late (Modern) parts.
+This is why we divide the period of New Persian into Early (Classical) and Late (Modern).

 Here are some of the differences:

-Pronunciation: Today the pronunciation of literary Persian (take the speeches of H. Rouhani, the president of IRI) differs from that of Firdawsi’s.
+Pronunciation: Today the pronunciation of literary Persian (take the speeches of H. Rouhani, the president of IRI) differs from that of Firdawsi.
 Examine these sentences:

 LNP man be xāne-ye ān bīčāre raftam va dar ō dīvār-e xāne rā šekaste dīdam.

-Morphology: Although the verbal inflection forms are generally the same in ENP and LNP, the way of formation of some tenses was subject to some changes.
+Morphology: Although the verbal inflection forms are generally the same in ENP and LNP, the formation of some of these tenses was subject to some changes.

 Iranians in general are a poetic nation.
-During the last millennia they have created a literature, which has a prominent place among the other literatures of the world.
+Over the last millennium they have created a literature, which has a prominent place among the literatures of the world.

-If you are more or less a man of letters, than you should have heard the names of Firdawsi, Omar Khayyam, Sa’adi, Hafiz or Rumi.
-For centuries their poetry has inspired men of different creeds, ethnic groups or civilizations.
+If you are more or less a man of letters, then you should have heard the names of Firdawsi, Omar Khayyam, Sa’di, Hafiz or Rumi.
+For centuries, their poetry has inspired men of different creeds, ethnic groups or civilizations.

-Prominent figures, poets like Goethe, have looked at these poets as a source of inspiration.
+Prominent figures, including poets like Goethe, have looked at these poets as a source of inspiration.

 Firdawsi is the author of the Persian epic.
 It is called Shahnameh or the “Book of Kings”.
-It tells the history of the mythical and historical kings of Iran until the beginning of the Islamic period.
+It tells the history of the mythical and historical kings of Iran up to the beginning of the Islamic period.

 Despite that, its stories are mostly centered around the epic heroes and their feats.
-One of these, and indeed the most prominent one, is Rustam son of Zal, in many features a counterpart of the Greek Hercules.
+One of these, and indeed the most prominent one, is Rustam, son of Zal, in many ways a counterpart of the Greek Hercules.

-Omar Khayyam was first of all a scientist, mathematician and astrologer.
-But despite his fame in these fields, in the West and now also in Iran he is more popular for his quatrains.
+Omar Khayyam was first a scientist, mathematician and astrologer.
+However, despite his fame in these fields, he is more popular for his quatrains in the West and now also in Iran .

 In these, the poet argues for the ephemeral nature of this life.
-He calls the reader to set his petty problems aside and enjoy life as long as he has the chance.
+He calls upon the reader to set their petty problems aside and enjoy life as long as they have the chance.

 Sa’adi is a more didactic poet, whose masterpieces Bustan and Gulistan are for people who try to find their way in this life.
-We are too prone to forget about the great benefits that this sort of literary compositions could convey for us.
+We are all too prone to forget about the great benefits that these types of literary compositions could convey to us.

-For traders it became a sort of lingua franca, an intermediary language.
-Poets used it to rival in their mastery of the refined art of poetry.
+For traders, it became a sort of lingua franca, an intermediary language.
+Poets used it to compete for mastery of the refined art of poetry.
 Historians and rulers wrote their histories and memoirs in Persian.

 In short, it became the common language of the western part of Asia.

-In the 16th century the Safavid dynasty became the new ruler of Iran.
-Besides improving the economy of Iran, they patronized poets and used Persian in their courts.
+In the 16th century, the Safavid dynasty gained control of Iran.
+Besides improving the economy of Iran, they patronised poets and used Persian in their courts.

-After them in 1789 a new dynasty came to power in Iran - the Qajar dynasty.
-With them a new period starts in the history of Persian.
+After them, in 1789, a new dynasty came to power in Iran - the Qajar dynasty.
+With them, a new period in the history of Persian begins.

-Cultural and literary interactions began to assert their influence upon the ordinary language.
-First newspapers, first novels were published.
+These cultural and literary interactions began to influence the everyday language.
+The first newspapers and novels were published.

-Nationalism also became a major player.
-It made itself felt especially in the late 1800's and early 1900’s.
+Nationalism also became a major factor.
+It made itself known especially in the late 1800s and early 1900s.
 The Constitutional Revolution (1905-1911) was the result of these changes.